Appalachian State University

-From Appalachian State University: Appalachian is ahead in its efforts to increase the number of low-income graduates and compares favorably to its peer institutions in terms of value and affordability.
-Appalachian administrators are, however, keenly aware of the cost of a college education and the debt some students incur while attaining an education at Appalachian.
+From Appalachian State University: Appalachian is on track in its efforts to increase the number of low-income graduates and compares favorably to its peer institutions in terms of value and affordability.
+Appalachian administrators are, however, keenly aware of the cost of a college education and the debt that some students incur while attaining an education at Appalachian.
 To this end, Appalachian has prioritized increasing the number and availability of need-based and merit-based scholarships for incoming and returning students.
-These will be a key emphasis for the university’s fundraising efforts as Appalachian seeks to provide students with the support they need for success in college and beyond.
+These are key fundraising efforts for the university as Appalachian seeks to provide students with the support they need for success in college and beyond.

 By 2021-22, App State will produce 1,593 rural graduates, an increase of 16.2% (222 additional rural completions over a base of 1,371).*

-From Appalachian State University: Appalachian is ahead in its efforts to increase the number of graduates from rural areas.
+From Appalachian State University: Appalachian is continuing its efforts to increase the number of graduates from rural areas.
 Data show strong rural enrollment and improved retention rates for rural students at Appalachian, with a narrowing gap between rural student retention and overall student retention.
 Data also show that students are enrolling in and successfully completing the courses they need to graduate in four to five years.
 These are indicators for strong completion numbers in the next year, suggesting that this trend will hold.
-A key strategy for success in retention and completion rates is the university’s Early Intervention Team, a faculty- and staff-led entity that works with numerous support organizations and key campus personnel to intervene with students who are showing signs of difficulty with university life.
+A key strategy for success in retention and completion rates is the university’s Early Intervention Team, a faculty- and staff-led entity that works with numerous support organizations and key campus personnel to intervene with students who are showing signs of difficulty adjusting to university life.
 This non-disciplinary process offers support and assistance, connecting students with resources that can help them address the challenges that arise in classes, residence halls, off-campus housing, or other contexts where students might face obstacles to success.
 Appalachian also has various wellness initiatives that encourage and support students’ holistic experience including physical, intellectual, social, emotional and financial health.